TEAM-RB/Facebook-follower.apk/README.md

 # Facebook-follower.apk
 It is an advance fishing app fully based on telegram bot🇧🇩🔥💡

-If you want to buy this catch your sketchware project inbox 📥 https://t.me/Call_ME_TEAM_RB
+If you want to buy this sketchware project inbox 📥 https://t.me/Call_ME_TEAM_RB

 How to make the payload